FreakingLoki/inventory_simulator/README.md

 complement the main "hero" product with the aim to generate additional sales for the company.

+Additionally, this application will provide data analysis of fictionalized sales records, product trends, and other metrics so that users have access to the best information for decision-making for the business.

 ## Key Features
 ### Accessory Mapping
 The accessories that match up with a specific hero product category are